Don't Drink the Water (TV series)

-Don't Drink the Water is a British sitcom television series produced by London Weekend Television for the ITV network.
+Don't Drink the Water is a 1974–1975 British television sitcom produced by London Weekend Television for the ITV network.
 The series was created by Ronald Chesney and Ronald Wolfe (who wrote almost every episode) and is a spin-off from their long running sitcom On the Buses.
-The storyline follows Cyril Blake (Stephen Lewis) living in Spain with his sister Dorothy (Pat Coombs) after his retirement from the Luxton & District Traction Company.
 Thirteen episodes were broadcast over two series from 27 July 1974 to 6 December 1975.

+The storyline follows Cyril Blake living in Spain with his spinster sister Dorothy after his retirement from the Luxton & District Traction Company.